£100 - £130

 If this sounds like an opportunity for you, we would love to hear from you.

 Candidates will be subject to a variety of checks including an enhanced DBS check, full references including your most recent employer, and eligibility to work in the UK.
 Step Teachers are fully committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
+Step Teachers furloughed our teaching staff and continue to look after all of our staff and schools during these times.

 Unlike other agencies, Step Teachers are more than happy to process your pay via PAYE – you will not be forced to go with an Umbrella Company.